johnjackoleary/cfi-commonplace-book/Filed/Lost Communications.md

 > [!tip] Finding Minimum Altitudes Off Airway
 > When off the airway, the minimum altitude for IFR is 1000' over terrain in non-mountainous areas and 2000' over terrain in mountainous areas.^[[[FAR 91.177 Minimum Altitudes for IFR]]]
 >
-> One way to estimate this altitude is look at your VFR chart for the segment, find the highest obstacle on the route, and add 1000' or 2000' (depending on where you are).
+> 1. One way to estimate this altitude is look at your VFR chart for the segment, find the highest obstacle on the route, and add 1000' or 2000' (depending on where you are).
->
-> Another simple approach is using Profile view in ForeFlight with the two-finger pinch to determine the highest obstacle on a route.
+> 2. Another simple approach is using Profile view in ForeFlight with the two-finger pinch ([[ForeFlight Highest Point.jpeg|image]]) to determine the highest obstacle on a route.
->
-> The [[MSA]] for an approach is another reasonable option, once you're close enough.
+> 3. The [[MSA]] for an approach is another reasonable option, once you're close enough.
->
-> The [[OROCA]], though tempting, is rarely a good option in mountainous areas because it can be significantly higher than required.^[Consider [V338 between LIN and HNW](https://skyvector.com/?ll=38.3522110786003,-120.93159485079757&chart=302&zoom=2&fpl=%20KSCK%20LIN%20V338%20HNW%20KPVF).
+> 4. The [[OROCA]], though tempting, is rarely a good option in mountainous areas because it can be significantly higher than required.^[Consider [V338 between LIN and HNW](https://skyvector.com/?ll=38.3522110786003,-120.93159485079757&chart=302&zoom=2&fpl=%20KSCK%20LIN%20V338%20HNW%20KPVF).
 The MEA is 5200, while the OROCA is 12700!]

-> [!example]- On Airways
+> [!example]- On Airways Example
 > Flying from KAST to KALW, we are "Cleared to [KALW via AST3 departure, AST V112 PDT direct](https://skyvector.com/?ll=45.94121877629587,-120.8292846701371&chart=302&zoom=6&fpl=%20KAST%20AST%20V112%20PDT%20KALW), climb and maintain 3000', expect 5000' 5 minutes after departure."
 Almost immediately after takeoff, we lose our radio.
 >
 > We are currently on the [[ODP]] from KAST ([AST3.AST](https://cfijack.com/latest-plate-redirect/?plate=00024ASTORIA.PDF)), which does not have specific lost comms procedures.